Spiilgriim/travel-tagger/README.md

 ## Word2Vec Model

-The Word2Vec model for the french language used in tests is from [Kyubyon's wordvectors](https://github.com/Kyubyong/wordvectors)
+The Word2Vec model for the french language used in tests is from [Kyubyon's wordvectors](https://github.com/Kyubyong/wordvectors) (you must download all the files only one out of 4 are uploaded here for demonstration purpose)

 # Usage